-Near the start of the McKenzie River, two large cascades can be enjoyed on a 2.6 mile (4.2 km) loop trail.
-Sahalie Falls is easy to access with a wheelchair-friendly path from the parking lot to the observation deck.
+Near the start of the McKenzie River, two large cascades can be enjoyed on a 2.6-mile (4.2 km) loop trail.
+Sahalie Falls (pictured at top of page) is easy to access with a wheelchair-friendly path from the parking lot to the observation deck.
 From there, it is just 1 mile (1.6 km) past beautiful stretches of beautiful blue river to Koosah Falls.
-Each of these waterfalls are picture-worthy.
-Follow the McKenzie River as it winds back towards the Eugene - Springfield metro area for more scenic moments along the river, hot springs and foodie hot spots on the South Willamette Valley Food Trail.
+Each of these waterfalls is stunning.
+Follow the McKenzie River as it winds back towards the Eugene - Springfield metro area for more scenic moments along the river, hot springs and delicious stops on the South Willamette Valley Food Trail.

 Best for Road Trippers

-The hike through lush forest and rugged lava fields is rewarding on its own, but the waterfall is a stunning display at the far end of the easy 1.5 mile (2.3 km) trail.
+The hike through lush forest and rugged lava fields is rewarding on its own, but the waterfall is a stunning display at the far point of the easy 1.5-mile (2.3 km) trail.
 For photographers, Proxy Falls is a must-see.
 Since the road to Proxy Falls is only accessible in the summer months (typically opening in mid-June), be prepared for crowds and consider coming early in the day.
-Make this one of your stops on an epic road trip through the Cascade Mountains.
+Make this one of your stops on an unforgettable road trip through the Cascade Mountains.
 Day-Use Fee area/Recreation Pass required.

-Another popular swimming location, Wildwood Falls has a 15 ft (4.6 m) drop over basalt rock face.
-When not full of swimmers seeking respite from the heat, the falls make a great photo as the rock formations those surrounding other waterfalls in the area.
+Another popular swimming location, Wildwood Falls has a 15 ft (4.6 m) drop over a basalt rock face.
+When not full of swimmers seeking respite from the heat, the falls make a great photo.
 Just a short 45 minutes from downtown Eugene, Wildwood offers abundant parking on either side of the river and is easy to access, so expect crowds if you come during peak season and times of the day.
-No hiking necessary to get to this waterfall.
+No hiking is necessary to get to this waterfall.
 This waterfall is located near historic covered bridges and an area rich in mining history.
 Day-Use Fee area/Recreation Pass required.

 The Eugene, Cascades & Coast region is lucky to have so many waterfalls that are so easy to reach.
 As you’re traveling around the region, be like a local: be courteous of others on the trail, follow parking rules in neighborhoods and roadways and practice Leave No Trace principles to leave these wild places better than you found them.
 We always recommend purchasing needed permits in advance and checking the latest trail and road conditions before departing.
 And please note— cell reception may not be available in some areas.